Ordinance/tenjin-utils/README.md

-# Tenjin utilities
+# Tenjin utils package
-Core to this project will be to provide out of the box templates for modeling data on any of Tenjin's hosted data warehouses.
+This project provides out of the box templates for modeling data on any of Tenjin's hosted data warehouses.

 The process for contributing to this `tenjin-utils` repository is the following:
   1. Fork the `tenjin-utils` project